tier4/caret_doc/docs/visualization/trouble_shooting.md

 ## Problems during visualization, such as message flow not being displayed

-The following are possible
+The following causes are possible

 - Environment variable LD_PRELOAD is not set

 - No logs were recorded at the time of initialization.

-  - Log with the ros2 tracing command
+  - Log with the ros2_tracing command
-    Execute ros2 tracing command →Enter to start, then it is necessary to execute the application to be measured.
+    Execute the ros2_tracing command by pressing the Enter key to start, then it is necessary to execute the application to be measured.

 - Target application is not rebuilt with rclcpp with tracepoints added